Ask dozens of marketers, and they will tell you that content is king. This is true without a doubt, and here are some facts to back it up.

 Does an image serve as a ranking signal?
 Well, no proven statement has been released by Google and other search engines on whether it is or not.

 So image SEO is like a way to build an additional source of traffic for your website.
-To make sure your image pops up on request, ensure you add the appropriate keywords in the alt text and title section.
+To make sure your image pops up on request, ensure you add the appropriate keywords in the alt text and title sections.

 Increased engagement

-Remember we mentioned how graphics increase attention span and aid retention.
+Remember, we mentioned how graphics increase attention span and aid retention.
 Additionally, using visuals in your content can increase engagement between your audience or prospects and you.

 Let’s pause a bit on email marketing.
 Another place where graphics can remarkably boost your engagement rate is social media.
 According to a report from Hubspot, tweets that have images record 150% more retweets than those without.